 The cohort of Zrenjanin was made by men working in an agro-industrial cooperative located in the town of Zrenjanin, north of Belgrade, Republic of Serbia in the former Yugoslavia.

-The cohort of Tanushimaru was a “chunk sample” of all men resident in the rural village and farming community of Tanushimaru, in the nothern part of the island of Kyushu.
+The cohort of Tanushimaru was a “chunk sample” of all men resident in the rural village and farming community of Tanushimaru, in the northern part of the island of Kyushu.

-The cohort of Ushibuka was made a “chunk sample” of all of men resident in the fishing village of Ushibuka, in southern part of the island of Kyushu.
-They were predominantly fishermen with a high fish consumption.
-Read more.
+The cohort of Ushibuka was made a “chunk sample” of all of men resident in the fishing village of Ushibuka, in the southern part of the island of Kyushu.
+They were predominantly fishermen with high fish consumption.
+Read more about Japan.